bespoken/sdk/packages/batch/README.md

 This defaults to false.

 ### **`source`**
 The source for records.
 Defaults to `csv-source`.
-Additional builtin option is `s3-source`.

 For the `csv-source`, the source file defaults to `input/records.csv`.
 This can be overridden by setting the `sourceFile` property:
 ```